pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--LM80C.md

 A .prg file will be generated which can be dropped onto the emulator.

+The LM80C ROM is under constant development, with the result that addresses of ROM routines used by z88dk change between releases.
+To address this, the `-clib=` option is used to target the firmware version.
+To view the supported -clib options, run the command:

+    zcc +lm80c

 # Support

-If your application does any screen printing then you will need to change the screen mode prior to printing.
+The target utilises the firmware printing by default.
+For finer grained control add the `--generic-console` option to switch to z88dk's generic console.
+When using it, you will need to select the screen mode prior to printing.
 For example to switch to mode 2, insert the following lines towards the start of your program:

     int mode = 2;
     console_ioctl(IOCTL_GENCON_SET_MODE, &mode);